top of page

 The roaring 1920s

 The earliest reference to Jack Silbert was also in 1922.
 Simon Maurice Suchet (nephew of Elias Helfer of Geluk) married Fannie Katzin in 1927.
 Percy Friedman (son of Jacob Freidman from Shavel) and Morris Bayer, both from Taungs, were also active in business around 1918.
 Lazarus Falowitz passed away in February 1928.
 His death certificate lists him as owning a store in Pudimoe and his will (signed in Yiddish) was written up in Vryburg.
 The business he operated was L. Falowitz and Son and as reported, in his estate distribution.
 Lazarus Falowitz applied for citizenship in November 1904, then aged 36 and a shopkeeper based in Kimberley.
-By then, he had been in the Colony for eight years.
-Lazarus and his wife Leah (nee Horwitz) had five children; Molly (married Jack Freedman), Abraham (married Gertrude Wax), Jack (married Zena Rudolph), Betty (married Solomon Lipschitz in 1920 and is listed as living in Pudimoe at the time) and Cecilia (married Harry Michelow) Though the Bet Hatfutsot list includes an Ezekowitz family, there is nothing I have seen that places this Uniondale-Aliwal North family in Vryburg.
+Lazarus and his wife Leah (nee Horwitz) had five children; Molly (married Jack Freedman), Abraham (married Gertrude Wax), Jack (married Zena Rudolph), Betty (married Solomon Lipschitz in 1920 and is listed as living in Pudimoe at the time) and Cecilia (married Harry Michelow).
+Though the Bet Hatfutsot list includes an Ezekowitz family, there is nothing I have seen that places this Uniondale-Aliwal North family in Vryburg.
 This list also includes a Greenberg.
-He was Morris Greenberg (son of Zalman and Chana) form Lithuania and married to Bertha Linde from Uniondale.
+He was Herman Greenberg (son of Zalman and Chana) from Lithuania and married to Bertha Linde from Uniondale.
 He died in 1929 at the residence of Louis and Chai Chesne Linde residence in Uniondale, leaving behind two daughters, Felicia Daphne (born 1924) and Eleana (born 1928).
 He is listed as a storekeeper and speculator on his death certificate.
+In Vryburg he had the license to run the Savoy (later the International) bottle store.
+Other Jews with licenses in 1928 were Jack Perel and Jacob (Jack) Cohen - The Grand Hotel and William (Willy) Heppel - The Central Hotel.

 The community buried three members in the 1920's: Maude Levine died in 1922, aged 24.
 She was the first wife of the tailor Nathan Levine.
 Her death would explain Nathan's absence from the town around then.
 He remarried Raie, Rachael Diamondstone in Kimberley in 1926.
 The second burial was a 33 year old lawyer, Jacob Hoffland practicing law in Taung.
 The third, Ludwig Hammerschlag, aged 41 passed away in October 1928.
 Ludwig was a Barman.
 His tombstone mentions a mother, brothers, sisters and an uncle.
 We know that his brother, Herman Hammerschlag, was a Kuruman resident.
-His other brother Max was in Lichtenburg, his sister Adele in Cape Town and a fourth sibling, Bertha, was in Wolmeranstad.
-Paul Cheifitz’s study of Potchefstroom (page 14) refers to a Siegmund Hammerschlag who succeeded in pioneering import gold crushing equipment and making a tidy fortune in the Transvaal as a result.
-Other Vryburg names who possibly had a Potchefstroom connection are Kalman Folb – perhaps distantly related to Mickey Folb, who worked at the Central Hotel and the Monk family (Cheifetz, pages 35-36, 59 and 69).
-Gita Franco recalls that the Monk family, who are listed by Beit Hatfutsot, were not involved in the community and lived in a fancy home.
+His other brother Max was in Lichtenburg, his sister Adele in Cape Town and a fourth sibling, Bertha, was in Wolmeraanstad.
+She married Hermann Bach in 1906

 bottom of page